 Harvest the leaves in the morning, after the dew has evaporated, on a dry and sunny day.

-Naturally Drying Blackcurrant Leaves
+Drying Blackcurrant Leaves Naturally

-Once harvested, the leaves should be thoroughly cleaned with water and inspected to remove any traces of insects or eggs.
+Once harvested, the leaves should be thoroughly cleaned with water and inspected to remove any traces of insects or potential eggs.

 For a quicker method, opt for oven-drying the blackcurrant leaves at a very low temperature (ideally 50–60°C).